 Do I have to use plastic bags to sort my recycled items?

 No, you no longer need to sort your recyclables in bags.
+Please do not use plastic bags to separate recycling.

 How do I sort my bin?